Things to Do Cairns

-Hot Air Ballooning: Dependable weather and stunning scenery over Atherton Tableland mountain ranges and agricultural lowlands make ballooning an unforgettable experience in areas around Cairns.
-The activity is suitable almost every day of the year and an early morning start is perfect to witness the sunrise and glorious break-of-day colour hues.
+Dependable weather and stunning scenery over Atherton Tableland mountain ranges and agricultural lowlands make ballooning an unforgettable experience in areas around Cairns.
+The activity is suitable almost every day of the year, and an early morning start is perfect for witnessing the sunrise and glorious break-of-day colour hues.

-Fishing: Whether you are an amateur angler or a dedicated fisher, there is fishing of all sorts available for every visitor to Cairns.
+Whether you are an amateur angler or a dedicated fisher, fishing of all sorts is available for every visitor to Cairns.
 It can be done off the beaches and headlands, beside the highway, or from purpose-built reef fishing boats.
 And the headline activity loved by movie stars and the rich and famous is Big Game fishing on the outer reef.

-Water Activities: What better way to soak in the tropical sun than to schedule some water activities.
-Swim in the Cairns Esplanade Lagoon in the centre of the city, or head for one of the northern beaches for a bit of sun and sand.
+What better way to soak in the tropical sun than to schedule some water activities.
+Swim in the Cairns Esplanade Lagoon in the city centre, or head for one of the northern beaches for a bit of sun and sand.

-There is a strip of beach after beach, from small and quiet Machans Beach to quiet local favourite Trinity Beach and trendy and vibrant Palm Cove.
-Make it into a longer trip by heading further north to Ellis Beach and then on to Port Douglas.
+After the beach, there is a beach strip from small and quiet Machans Beach to quiet local favourite Trinity Beach and trendy and vibrant Palm Cove.
+Make it into a longer trip by heading further north to Ellis Beach and Port Douglas.